act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 - The motion to operate the device is not used through an [accessibility supported][] interface, which is listed as a valid exception to SC 2.5.4.
 - The motion is not [essential][] for the functionality it triggers, which is listed as a valid exception to SC 2.5.4.
+- If there is more than one [instrument][] in the set, this rule assumes that each [instrument][] fulfils a different part of the event's result.
+If more than one [instrument][] fulfils the same part of the result, then only one of those [instruments][instrument] needs to meet expectation 2.
+In this instance, this rule will fail while success criterion 2.5.4 might still be satisfied.

 ## Accessibility Support